marq24/ha-senec-v3/README.md

 ## Connecting the internal (build in) SENEC Inverter Hardware to your LAN and use it in HA

-The __SENEC.Home V3 hybrid duo__ have build in two inverters - called LV and HV.
+The __SENEC.Home V3 hybrid duo__ has build-in two inverters – called LV and HV.
 This hardware has its own LAN connectors, but they have not been connected during the installation process (I guess by purpose).

-### __DO THIS ON YOUR OWN RISK!__
+### __DO THIS AT YOUR OWN RISK!__

-Nevertheless, when you dismount the front and the right hand side panels you simply can plug in RJ45 LAN cables into both of the inverters LAN connectors and after a short while you should be able to access the web frontends of the inverters via your browser.
+Nevertheless, when you dismount the front and the right-hand side panels, you simply can plug in RJ45 LAN cables into both of the inverter LAN connectors.
+After a short while you should be able to access the web frontends of the inverters via your browser.

 _Don't forget to assign fixed IP's to the additional inverter hardware.
-You can unplug the LAN cable for a short while in order to make sure that the inverters will make use of the fixed assigned IP's._
+You can unplug the LAN cable for a short while to make sure that the inverters will make use of the fixed assigned IP's._

 ### Position of SENEC.Inverter V3 LV LAN connector